-April 7, 2020, for the Presidential Primary Election.
+June 7, 2022, for the Gubernatorial Primary Election.
 If using Maryland's Online Voter Registration System (OLVR), you have until 9:00pm to submit your application; and

-October 13, 2020, for the Presidential General Election.
+October 18, 2022, for the Gubernatorial General Election.
 If using Maryland's Online Voter Registration System (OLVR), you have until 9:00pm to submit your application.